-Any sort of couple may want to seek help with their relationship.
+Any sort of couple may want to seek help with their relationship issues.
 They could be married or “involved,” straight, gay, friends, work colleagues or roommates.

-Sometimes people have problems communicating and handling conflict with their significant other.
+Sometimes people have problems communicating and handling conflict resolution with their significant other.
 Couples therapy or relationship therapy helps couples work through their emotional, sexual, financial, or other types of problems.
 Then they often find better ways of being with each other.
-Whether you want to improve a good relationship, or want to save a very troubled one, couple therapy can make a significant contribution.
+Whether you want to improve a good relationship or want to save a very troubled one, couples therapy can make a significant contribution.

 Working with couples often allows for a greater understanding and improved communication.
-It may allow for each individual to gain clarity about their needs and desires, as well as ways that they can change their behavior to improve their level of satisfaction in the relationship.
+It may allow for each individual to gain clarity about their needs and desires, as well as ways that they can change their behavior to improve their level of satisfaction in the relationship with couples therapy.

 Couple counseling gives both parties the tools to achieve honest, respectful, two-way communication that actually prevents arguments.
 You can replace resentment with respect – replace arguments with caring conversations.
 New skills allow you to build intimacy without sacrificing your individual identities.